UMComDev/PageVitals/readme.md

 The application uses the following environment variables:

-- `PAGEVITALS_API_KEY`: Your PageVitals API key (recommended to use a "viewer" API key to prevent destructive changes)
+- `PAGEVITALS_API_KEY`: Your PageVitals API key (recommended to use "viewer" permissions when creating the key to prevent destructive changes)
 - `PAGEVITALS_WEBSITE_[NAME]`: Website IDs (automatically populated by get-websites.py)

 ## Security Notes